Choose your strategy

 - Did the user visit the homepage or a device page?
 Are they an existing or prospective customer?
 Use these signals in your dynamic strategy.

-- DoubleClick uses a single cookie space for remarketing so there is no potential for discrepancies or data loss.
+- Google Marketing Platform uses a single cookie space for remarketing so there is no potential for discrepancies or data loss.
 Just ensure that your attribution window matches the length of the entire shopping period, which often takes several weeks.

 - Most advertisers already have these tags in place.
 Contact your Media Agency to find out if tags are already set up.